Mathonal/covidDashboard/README.md

 * transfert data on external SQL db
 * rework display on groupview like : button select/deselect all for starter
 * adding other visualizations on overview
+* completing README details

 ### summary
 * Project architecture